D&D Wizard 5e Guide

 - Slasher: Wizards don’t want to be anywhere near this.
 Bladesingers might enjoy it, though, as it keeps them close to their enemies.

 - Spell Sniper: Increased range and ignoring cover on spell attacks can be helpful for those tricky battlefield situations.
+Go for chill touch, fire bolt, or ray of frost depending on which spell you don't already have access to.

 - Telekinetic: Some bonus INT, an extra/enhanced cantrip, and a really good use of your Bonus Action.
 Shoving a creature can save an ally or move an enemy into danger.